run-house/runhouse/docs/api/python/cluster.rst

     # Note: only users with a Runhouse token and access to this function can run it
     res = remote_func([1,2,3])

+    # You can also call the function directly via an HTTP request:
+    # Note: use -k to ignore cert verification when using self-signed certs
+    curl -k -X POST https://<IP ADDRESS>/call/np_array/call -d '{"args": [[1, 2]]}'
+    -H "Content-Type: application/json" -H "Authorization: Bearer <TOKEN>"

 .. note::